The future of controlling Cars , UAVs , weaponry or Robotic Army with the speed of thought has arrived

-The brain-computer interface (BCI) allows people to use their thoughts to control not only themselves, but the world around them.
+New era has arrived when people use only their thoughts to control not only themselves, but the world around them.
 Every action our body performs begins with a thought, and with every thought comes an electrical signal.
-The electrical signals can be received by the brain-computer interface, through an electroencephalograph (EEG) or an implanted electrode, which can then be translated, and then sent to the performing hardware to produce the desired action.
+The electrical signals can be received by the Brain-Computer Interface (BCI), which can electroencephalograph (EEG) or an implanted electrode, which can then be translated, and then sent to the performing hardware to produce the desired action.

 Russian scientists have developed the first electric car in the world that will be controlled by brain through an innovative system of direction by ‘telekinesis’ that will allow the exchange of information between the brain and the vehicle’s control systems.
 The ‘neuromobile’, as its creators call it, will allow people with limited mobility to cover long distances without help.